I may get paid commission for purchases made after clicking a link in this post.

 Firstly, having a double opt-in is a legal requirement in many countries, so not enabling it can put you at risk of a heavy fine!

 But secondly, not having double opt-in is a big mistake because it means bots can easily sign up to your email list.
-Because bots aren’t going to read your email newsletters, this will negatively impact your open and sign up rates and, if you pay for your email subscribers, you will inevitably end up paying for lots of bots – which is a big waste of money!
+Because bots aren’t going to read your email newsletters, this will negatively impact your open and click rates (which will damage your deliverability rates) and, if you pay for your email subscribers, you will inevitably end up paying for lots of bots – which is a big waste of money!

 6. Not attracting the right subscribers